-If you do not use the -cwd flag, which tells the scheduler to use your 'current working directory',
+If you do not use the -cwd flag, which tells the scheduler to use your 'current working directory', your job will run from your home folder and all log files will be written there.

 Yes, a couple of nodes offer interactive access to compute nodes on Hydra.